 Surrounded by Native American land, Gallup has become a center for high quality Native crafts and jewelry.
 You can meet some of the very best craftsmen at the Gallup Native Arts Market in August.
 Perry Null’s Trading Post sells locally crafted wares year-round.
 Null is known for supporting local artisans, so you can trust the quality and authenticity of his wares.

-You must stay a night, or at least have dinner, at the El Rancho Hotel.
+If you are looking for hotels in Gallup NM, head to the El Rancho Hotel.
 The walls are lined with photographs of Hollywood stars who stayed here while shooting westerns nearby.
-They preserve much of the historic look and feel of the place with one laudable update: They serve only regional beer and craft cocktails with local artisanal spirits.
+They preserve much of the historic look and feel of the place with one laudable update: The hotel restaurant serves only regional beer and craft cocktails with local artisanal spirits.
 (Eileen Gunn at FamiliesGo!)

-If you’ve got an active family, there’s no better city to explore than Indianapolis.
+If you have an active family, there’s no better city to explore than Indianapolis.
 Grab a bike-share and hop on the Cultural Trail, an urban bike lane full of art that connects downtown shops and restaurants, before heading to White River State Park to check out the zoo or one of city’s family-friendly museums.
 Catch a game at one of the downtown stadiums or head to Midtown for great parks and the world’s largest Children’s Museum of Indianapolis.
 You don’t want to miss their new Sports Legends Outdoor Experience.
 You won’t be bored at the end of your visit to the Circle City, but you might be a little bit tired!
-(Lindsay at Let Me Give You Some Advice)
+(Lindsay at Let Me Give You Some Advice) Recommended hotel in Indianapolis: JW Marriott

 Making a family vacation fun, as well as an incredible learning experience is definitely not a difficult thing to do in the Outer Banks.
 As an area filled with many firsts, it makes for an amazing area to learn about the country’s history, but, it is also a wonderful beach destination.